samthomson/readme/docker-machine/README.md

 3. `bash ./bash/create-remote-host.sh`
 4. Optional: `bash ./bash/enable-swap-remotely.sh`

+#### optional

+For the VPS/docker-machine to clone private repos, the servers ssh key will need to be added to github.

+1. follow both sections [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to generate an ssh key on the server
+2. run `cat ~/.ssh/id_ed25519.pub` and copy the contents to clipboard
+3. go [here](https://github.com/settings/keys) and add the key to account

 ### 1.2 Manual setup

 `test-machine` is used for the machine/host-name.
 Replace that with what you want to reference the machine with.
 That name will show up in your DO control panel.